thecryptodiver/gitbook-plugin-noembed/README.md

 Get any video or iframe card supported by [Noembed](https://noembed.com/#supported-sites).
 (Vimeo, YouTube, Facebook, Twitter, Instagram, etc)

-If the sites you need to embed are not supported by Noembed, you can try [gitbook-plugin-iframely].
-They claim to support 1,800+ sites but you need at least a free account to get an API key.
+*If the sites you need to embed are not supported by Noembed, you can try [gitbook-plugin-iframely](https://github.com/1cgonza/gitbook-plugin-iframely).
+They claim to support 1,800+ sites but you need at least a free account to get an API key.*

 ## Installation
 Add "noembed" to your plugins in `book.json`.